Account

 Definition:

-When you type the mv command in your terminal, it moves a file or directory from one location to another.
+When you use the mv command in your terminal and press enter, it moves a file or directory from its original location to the specified destination.

-You can move a file within the current directory using a relative path, or move it anywhere in the system using an absolute path.
+You can move a file within the current directory using a relative path, or use an absolute path to move it anywhere on the system.

 Syntax: